j-u-p-iter/regexp-parser/FUNCTION_DECLARATION.md

 IterationStatement => WhileStatement | DoWhileStatement | ForStatement;
 ```

 Here we've not only introduced new production, which is the `FunctionDeclaration` but extracted from the Statement rule the `Declaration` production with two production rules: `VariableDeclaration` and `FunctionDeclaration`.
-From here we can see that Declaration, despite the fact it doesn't have `Statement` suffix, still considered as a `Declaration`.
+From here we can see that Declaration, despite the fact it doesn't have `Statement` suffix, still considered as a statement.

 The grammar for the `FunctionDeclaration` production rule looks like this: